Wood Frog

 Life Cycle

 Active between February and October.
-The wood frog is an explosive breeder during late winter and early spring.
-Small, fishless, woodland ponds and ephemeral (temporary seasonal) pools are used for breeding.
+The wood frog is an explosive breeder in late winter and early spring.
+They breed in small, fishless woodland ponds and ephemeral (temporary seasonal) pools.
 In Missouri, breeding takes place between early February and late March, depending on local weather conditions.

-A wood frog egg mass contains 500–1,000 eggs, and in a breeding pond, there can be 50–100 masses within a few square yards.
+An egg mass contains 500–1,000 eggs, and in a breeding pond, there can be 50–100 masses within a few square yards.
 The eggs hatch within 10–14 days.
-Development is rapid, and metamorphosis takes place from May to mid-June.
+Development is rapid, and the tadpoles transform into froglets from May to mid-June.

-Lifespan is relative short; few females live beyond four years, and few males beyond three.
+Lifespan is relatively short; few females live beyond four years, and few males beyond three.

 When a perfectly camouflaged wood frog is sitting quietly among dead oak and maple leaves, it is nearly invisible.
 When you happen to see one of these rare frogs on a woodsy outing, you have received a special gift.